Tikal National Park in Guatemala

 - Bring plenty of bottled drinking water and sunscreen.
 Bring cash, too.
 There are no ATM’s inside the park.
 Wear proper hiking or running shoes.
 The trails are well marked but the terrain is uneven.
 You will do a lot of walking inside the park.

 - We stayed at the Jungle Lodge Hotel.
 There are 4 lodges near the entrance to the park.
 Here’s a link to the other properties.
 Prices are actually quite reasonable.

 - You can stay in Flores and take day trips to Tikal National Park.
 It’s about a one hour bus drive.
 There are several tour companies that offer transportation, entrance fee and guided tours.

 - We did not hire a tour guide.
 The park is easy to navigate on your own.
-However, we had to rely on our Guatemala guide book for info on the temples.
-There’s a lot to take in, so it may be worth hiring a guide if you’re interested in the history of the archaeological sites.
+However, we did rely on our Guatemala guide book for info about the temples and park.
+There’s a lot to take in, so it may be worth hiring a guide if you’re interested in the history of these impressive archaeological sites.

 - We entered Guatemala from San Ignacio, Belize.
-It was not expensive to take a shuttle transfer from San Ignacio to Tikal National Park.
-Crossing country borders in Central America can be sketchy, so it was worth the extra dollars to have a tour company take us door-to-door.
-Unfortunately, I don’t remember the company we used.
+It is not expensive to take a shuttle transfer from San Ignacio to Tikal National Park.
+Crossing country borders in Central America can be sketchy, so it is worth the extra money to have a tour company take you door-to-door.

-- If you’re looking for an organized tour, Intrepid Travel is currently offering 15% off South and Central Americatours.
+- If you’re looking for an organized tour, Intrepid Travel is currently offering 15% off Central Americatours.